Posts

 Image

-Since I've revealed our insane pizza eating this summer I figured it would be okay to do back to back pizza posts; so here's our next new favorite Joe & Pat's.
-This family owned spot is somewhat of an institution over in Stanton Island where it's been slinging pies since opening back in 1960.
-They've had such huge success they opened up a second outpost in the East Village and we've been reaping the benefits ever since.
-All their pies are thin crust and crispy with flat charred edges and the perfect ratio of cheese to sauce.
-I highly suggest ordering the 1960's Original which showcases the freshness of the cheese and their delicious signature sauce.
+Since I've revealed our insane pizza eating this summer, I think it's okay to do back to back pizza posts.
+So here is another new favorite, Joe & Pat's Pizzeria.
+This family owned spot is an institution in Stanton Island, where it's been slinging pies since 1960.
+They've had such huge success, they opened up second outpost in the East Village and we've been reaping the benefits ever since.
+All their pies are thin crust and crispy, with flat charred edges and the perfect ratio of cheese to sauce.
+I highly suggest ordering the 1960's Original which showcases that delicious fresh mozzarella and their incredible signature sauce.
 Or the Tri-Pie for those undecided folks which combines tomato, vodka and pesto into one whole pie.
-Really anyone who struggles with ordering should have a relatively easy time here.
-All the pizza's are available as half and half and for those that don't enjoy pizza there's a l
+Just about anyone who struggles with ordering should have an easy time here.
+All the pizza's are available as half and half and for those that don't enjoy pizza, there's a large menu of pastas, panini

 SottoCasa Harlem